What is a Service Level Agreement in Project Management?

-Project service agreements in project management offer several key benefits, both to managers and to vendors or contractors.
-They minimize confusion between parties, define acceptable and desired quality of services, and pre-negotiate penalties.
+Project service agreements in project management offer several key benefits, both to managers and vendors or contractors.
+They minimize confusion between parties, define the acceptable and desired quality of services, and pre-negotiate penalties.

 Issue resolution in service level agreements

-While penalties are indeed a typical part of service level agreements for project management, it’s important to also ensure that you have included ways to rectify service issues as quickly and seamlessly as possible.
+While penalties are indeed a typical part of service level agreements for project management, it’s important to also include ways to rectify service issues as quickly and seamlessly as possible.
 After all, penalties may incentivize vendors to deliver on time.
-Resolving service issues will most likely help you reach your desired deadline and outcome more quickly.
+Resolving service issues will likely help you reach your desired deadline and outcome more quickly.